equivalent/equivalent.github.io/_posts/til/2018-07-26-rails-52-credentials-tricks.md

 drive will get to scrape yard somewhere in 3rd world countries where there are organized gangs targeting such forgotten hard disks for information.

 My point is: Think before you store something in Rails credentials.
+How will the project evolve ?
+What personalities of developers will have access to `master.key`?
+What are your company security policies?

 > To be paranoid is on a job description of a senior web-developer.